Parks College of Engineering, Aviation and Technology

-Parks College of Engineering, Aviation and Technology is a college within Saint Louis University.
+Parks College of Engineering, Aviation and Technology was a college within Saint Louis University.
+It formed from the pre-existing Parks Air College, founded by Oliver Parks in 1927.
+Its successor is the Oliver L. Parks Department of Aviation Science within the SLU School of Science and Engineering at Saint Louis University.

 History

-Founding
+Parks Air College

-Parks Air College was founded by Oliver Parks in the city of East Saint Louis Il in the year of 1927.
-Parks was America's first federally certified school of aviation, holding the FAA Air Agency Certificate no. 1.
-Oliver Parks started as the sole flight instructor with two instruction aircraft at Lambert airfield.
+Parks Air College was founded by Oliver Parks in the city of East Saint Louis, Illinois in 1927.
+It was America's first federally certified school of aviation, holding the FAA Air Agency Certificate no. 1.
+Oliver Parks had two trainer aircraft and was the sole flight instructor at Lambert Airfield.
 The venture nearly ended when Parks crashed a Laird Swallow training aircraft leaving only one remaining trainer and was unable to teach lessons while in the hospital.
-He bought 100 acres in East St. Louis in 1928, and built five buildings the same year.
+He bought 100 acres in East St. Louis in 1928 and built five buildings the same year.
 By 1929 Parks operated 35 Travel Air trainers with an enrollment of 600 students.

 Parks College was initially a publicly traded company.
-During the great depression, the Detroit Aircraft Corporation bought up eighty percent of the stock as part of a large merger of aviation entities.
+During the Great Depression, the Detroit Aircraft Corporation bought up eighty percent of the stock as part of a large merger of aviation entities.
 Oliver Parks sold most of his assets to buy back a controlling interest.
 The college students manufactured their own series of biplane aircraft, including the Parks P-2A, which became the "hero" of books by author Richard Bach.
-The college quickly got out of the manufacturing business, selling the P2A rights to Ryan as the Ryan Speedster, and later the Hammond 100.
+The college quickly got out of the manufacturing business, selling the P2A rights to Ryan leading to the Ryan Speedster, and later the Hammond 100.

 In 1931 Parks offered an Executive Transport Pilot's course.
+In the 1930s those enrolled as aeronautical engineers were required to design, construct and test fly their own aircraft.
+In 1935, Parks College started Parks College Airline, a student-run airline on a single route between the college and Chicago, Memphis, Indianapolis, and Kansas City.
+The airline operated into the 1950s flying Cessna T-50 Bamboo Bombers.

-In the 1930s those enrolled as aeronautical engineers, had to design, construct and test fly their own aircraft.
-By 1936 the enrollment reached 200 students, with a training fleet that consisted of 49 aircraft including the Kinner Sportster and Lambert Twin Monocoach.
+By 1936 enrollment reached 200 students, with a training fleet that consisted of 49 aircraft including the Kinner Sportster and Lambert Twin Monocoach.
+Student activities included fraternal participation.
+Park Air College hosted chapters of Kappa Delta Rho, Phi Alpha Chi, Alpha Phi Omega, Alpha Pi Sigma, Alpha Beta Gamma, Delta Beta Pi (local), Alpha Omicron Pi, and Kappa Theta Epsilon.